Sadhu Kochoonju Upadesi: Last days

 He was burdened by the death of his second son, poverty, responsibility of caring for his wife and children, illness in his own life and inward conflicts regarding different types of Christian faith and practices among the contemporary believers.
 He considered himself as a foreigner and sojourner on earth and thus detached himself from worldly worries.
-He had a strong belief which refutes delusions, that God and God alone was his one and only, refuge and trust and this was his prime strength which enabled him tread through difficulties.
+He had a strong belief which refutes delusions, that God and God alone was his one and only, refuge and trust and this was his prime strength which enabled him to tread through difficulties.
 His continuous travels and restless gospel work made him sick many times.
-In 1945 November he became very sick.
-He died at 8.45 am on Friday 30, November 1945 and was buried in the Lakha St. Thomas Mar Thoma Church Cemetery on the next day.
+In 1945 November, he became very sick.
+He died at 8.45 am on Friday 30, November 1945 and was buried in the Laka St Thoma Mar Thoma Church cemetery the next day.
 The funeral service itself was a great honour for him.
-Two Bishops, more than 100 priests and more than 40,000 people attended the funeral service.
+Two bishops, more than 100 priests and over 40,000 people attended the funeral service.